ashok7077/ashok7077/resume.md

 **Education**

-- **Bachelor of Computer Science (IT)**, Sunrise University – 2017
+- Bachelor of Computer Science (IT) – Sunrise University, 2017

+**Certifications**

-- **Certifications**: AWS Certified Solutions Architect – Associate, AWS Certified Developer – Associate
+- AWS Certified Solutions Architect – Associate
+- AWS Certified Developer – Associate

 ---

-**Projects**

-- **AI Chatbot for Customer Support**: Built and deployed a chatbot with natural language processing capabilities, integrating AWS Lex, Lambda, and Bedrock for seamless customer interaction.
-- **Database Migration**: Successfully migrated legacy Oracle systems to AWS RDS, optimizing performance and reducing costs.
-- **Site-to-Site VPN Monitoring**: Designed and implemented monitoring solutions for VPN tunnels, creating detailed CloudWatch alarms for error detection and resolution.
-- **Containerized Application Deployment**: Developed a containerization strategy using Docker to streamline application deployment and improve maintainability.
-- **Cross-Region Backup Solution**: Implemented a cross-region backup strategy for critical applications, ensuring data availability and disaster recovery.

----

 **Achievements**

-- Architected a scalable cloud infrastructure, achieving a 60% reduction in operational costs.
+- Deployed a scalable cloud infrastructure that reduced operational costs by 60%.
+- Recognized as "Employee of the Month" for optimizing VPN configurations.
-- Automated deployment pipelines, cutting provisioning time by 50% and improving workflow efficiency.
+- Automated deployment processes, reducing provisioning time by 50%.
-- Spearheaded a major cloud migration project, meeting all deadlines and exceeding performance benchmarks.
-- Recognized for implementing innovative solutions in AI-driven chatbot development, improving customer satisfaction by 30%.

----